suny-am/github-api-dotnet/README.md

 ## Description
 A .NET Library for communicating with the Github API

+## Testing
+The GithubAPI.Console project can be used to test functionality locally

 ## Resources
 [Github REST API Docs](https://docs.github.com/rest) [Github GraphQL API Docs](https://docs.github.com/graphql)